 The accounting integration from USA Odoo empowers real-time accounting valuations and deeper reporting on costs and revenues for both upstream and downstream operations.

 Open Source Integrators will help deploy and drive new insights, profitability, and flexibility for more efficient planning and better logistics for your business.

 “Ursa provided much-needed USA Odoo expertise to our company during the implementation,” said the company’s service center and business systems manager.
 “Their willingness to help, and ease of communication with the project managers, made their support critical to our success.”

 How comfortable are they with the implementation of USA Odoo?
-So comfortable that the company’s CFO took two weeks off to get married after the new system implemented during a time frame when most would not feel comfortable leaving – a testament to how comfortable the process can be to train and implement with Open ERP.
+So comfortable that the company’s CFO took two weeks off to get married after the new system implemented during a time frame when most would not feel comfortable leaving – a testament to how comfortable the process can be to train and implement with Odoo.
 Open Source Integrators is a true partner dedicated to each company’s success.

 OSI automated manufacturing into accounting.
 Once stand-alone, they are now integrated, and a highly satisfied, lifetime customer.
 They see Open Source Integrators as an expert resource as they continue to grow inside the software.